Create or collaborate in our library and media centers supported by professional staff.

 Professional library staff also assist students with selecting age-appropriate materials and enrich learning through programming dedicated to building reading skills.
 A wide variety of books are available for students to read in the space or bring back to the classroom or to their homes for a period of time.
 Library and media are part of the campus’s multiple enrichment opportunities.

 St. Mark’s Campus Library and Media Center

 The St. Mark’s Campus library is an essential part of the educational program and resources available for grades Pre-K 3 - six.
 Under the guidance of a full-time librarian, students use the library for research as part of academic instruction, and for building reading skills.
 Students are instructed in library and research skills in an enriching environment that fosters literature appreciation.
 Students are encouraged to check out books to enjoy at home or in the classroom or to enjoy in the reading loft, or story time nook.
 They are exposed to visiting authors and their works and to a variety of literary genres.

 Computers for online catalog look-up help students learn effective research skills.
 Students are enabled to locate and critically evaluate information, access the resources of the library appropriately, and develop their technology skills under close supervision.

-On the Munnerlyn campus our professional library staff provides students in grades six through twelve with support for academic work including research skills, database use, software issues, and more.
+On the Munnerlyn Campus, our professional library staff provides students in grades six through twelve with support for academic work, including research skills, database use, software issues, and more.
 The library staff also provides access to and recommendations for recreational reading materials from our extensive collection of fiction and nonfiction books, ebooks, and audiobooks.
 The library is open to students from 7:30 a.m. to 6:00 p.m. on regular school days.